tcnksm/gcli/README.md

 ## Synopsis

 `cli-init` is the easy way to start building Golang command-line application with [codegangsta/cli](https://github.com/codegangsta/cli).
-All you need to do is to set application name and its subcommand.
+All you need to do is to set application name and its subcommand. `cli-init` generates its templates (scaffold) which you need to write when using codegangsta/cli.
 You can focus on core functionality of application.

 ## Demo